flonadb/flonadb/README.md

 Obtaining a connection using Flona data source:

-Flona driver also provides [FlonaDataSource](#flona-datasource) which is a JDBC `DataSource` implementation and below is an example demonstrating how to use it to obtain a connection to a target database named `mysql-prod`.
+Flona driver also provides `com.amiyul.flona.driver FlonaDataSource` which is a JDBC `DataSource` implementation and below is an example demonstrating how to use it to obtain a connection to a target database named `mysql-prod`.

 ```java
 FlonaDataSource ds = new FlonaDataSource();